 5. Keep your software updated...make it easier on yourself and install the free security tool Secunia PSI .

-6. If you have not already done so, you might want to install CCleaner and run it in each user's profile: http://www.ccleaner.com/ ** UNcheck the option to install the Yahoo toolbar that is checked by default for the Standard version, or download the toolbar-free versions (Slim or Basic) when given the option for those.
+6. If you have not already done so, you might want to install CCleaner and run it in each user's profile: ** UNcheck the option to install the any toolbars or trial products that may be checked by default for the Standard version, or download the toolbar-free versions (Slim/Basic) when given the option for those.

-8. If you still wish to use Internet Explorer, please make sure you install SpywareBlaster: http://www.javacoolsoftware.com/spywareblaster.htm
+8. Let's talk about trackers, cookies, adware and other potentially unwanted pests.
+If you still wish to use Internet Explorer, please make sure you install SpywareBlaster .

 Prevent the installation of ActiveX-based spyware, adware, browser hijackers, dialers, and other potentially unwanted software.

-Block spyware/tracking cookies in Internet Explorer and Mozilla Firefox.
+Block spyware/tracking cookies in Internet Explorer and other browsers.

 Restrict the actions of potentially unwanted sites in Internet Explorer.

-9. You might want to install Winpatrol.
+10. You might want to install Winpatrol.
 Winpatrol is heuristic protection program, meaning it looks for patterns in codes that work like malware.
 It also takes a snapshot of your system's critical resources and alerts you to any changes that may occur without you knowing.
-You can read more about Winpatrol's features here.
-You can download a free copy of Winpatrol or use the Plus version for more features.
+You can download a free copy of Winpatrol or use the Plus Version for more features.